Pakistan–Turkey relations: Navy

+Syrian conflict

+In 2020, both the Iranian and Turkish government were claimed to be recruiting Pakistani mercenaries to fight for their individual causes in Syria.
+The Iranian regime was claimed to be recruiting somewhere from 900-1200 Pakistani fighters trained by the Iranian armed forces while Turkey's government was set to recruit some 1400 militants, also from Pakistan, to assist the Turkish government fighting against opposing sides.
+These two opposing groups of Pakistani mercenaries were set to fight one another in Syria.

+An unnamed Turkish military official claimed that more than 50 Pakistani militants were killed by Turkish armed forces that were fighting for the Iranian side.

 Aid exchange

 In the aftermath of the 2005 Kashmir earthquake, Turkey stepped up its efforts to help the Pakistani people of the affected areas.
 Turkey announced a package of $150 million for the quake-hit people.
 The Turkish aid organization Kizilay also constructed a mosque in Pakistan's azad Kashmir region bordering Indian Jammu & Kashmir.
 The mosque is being built in the Ottoman Style in Pakistan's Bagh District.

 Pakistan supplied Turkey with aid during the 1999 earthquake and during the 2011 Van earthquake.

-Twin cities and towns

-Pakistan and Turkey have many sister cities and twin towns.